 Proof of Concepts - Proof of concepts helps give more clarity to each issue.
-It also builds confidence of developers by giving clarity on where the issue is exactly, can be a reference code or screenshot.
+It also builds the confidence of developers by giving clarity on where the issue is exactly, which can be a reference code or screenshot.

 Re-Scan to confirm security fix - No security testing is complete until it has been verified that the issue is resolved.
-This step should also check for any new issue that might have popped up while remediating.
+This step should also check for any new issues that might have popped up while remediating.

 After the webinar, a Q&A was also held wherein our security experts answered the questions of the audience in detail.
 You can find the consolidated Q&A document here.

 ‘Smarter’ phones and apps mean that more and more user information is at stake.
 Therefore, application security has become a concrete necessity.
-With webinars like these, Appknox aims at spreading the word about the usefulness of manual pentesting and associated open-source tools and how they can prevent serious security threats to your organization.
+With webinars like these, Appknox aims at spreading the word about the usefulness of manual pen testing and associated open-source tools and how they can prevent serious security threats to your organization.